lilosa88/Sarcasm-detection/README.md

   - padding_type='post'
   - oov_tok = "<OOV>"
   - training_size = 20000

+ - First, we apply tokenizer which is an encoder ofer by Tensorflow and keras.
+This works by generating a dictionary of word encodings and creating vectors out of the sentences.
+The hyper-parameter vocab_size is given as the number of words.
+So by setting this hyperparameter, what the tokenizer will do is take the top number of words given in vocab_size and just encode those.
+On the other hand, in many cases, it's a good idea to instead of just ignoring unseen words, to put a special value when an unseen word is encountered.
+You can do this with a property on the tokenizer.
+This property is oov token and is set in the tokenizer constructor.
+I've specified that I want the token OOV for outer vocabulary to be used for words that aren't in the word index.

+ - Second, we apply the fit_on_texts method of the tokenizer that actually encodes the data following the hyper-parameter given previosuly.

+ - Third, we apply the word_index method.
+The tokenizer provides a word index property which returns a dictionary containing key value pairs, where the key is the word, and the value is the token for that word.
+An important thing to highlight is that tokenizer method strips punctuation out and convert all in lowercase.

+ - Fourth, we turn the sentences into lists of values based on these tokens.To do so, we apply the method texts_to_sequences.

+ - Fifth, we manipulate these lists to make every sentence the same length, otherwise, it may be hard to train a neural network with them.
+To do so, we apply the method pad_sequences that use padding.
+Basically this method what it does is to add zeros on the left or rigth

 - We clean the data by removing punctuations, stopwords and applying lowercase.
 Thus we use PorterStemmer, stemming is the process of reducing words to their word stem.
 - We convert our sentences into vectors using Bag of words model.